Shoebill: Behaviour and ecology

-The shoebill is noted for its slow movements and tendency to stay still for long periods, resulting in descriptions of the species as "statue-like".
+Shoebills are noted for their slow movements and tendency to stay still for long periods, resulting in descriptions of the species as "statue-like".
 They are quite sensitive to human disturbance and may abandon their nests if flushed by humans.
-However, while foraging, if dense vegetation stands between it and humans, this wader can be fairly tame.
-The shoebill is often attracted to poorly oxygenated waters such as swamps, marshes, and bogs where fish frequently surface to breathe.
+While foraging, though, if dense vegetation stands between them and humans, they can be fairly tame.
+Shoebills are often attracted to poorly oxygenated waters such as swamps, marshes, and bogs where fish frequently surface to breathe.
 They also seem to exhibit migratory behaviors based upon differences in the surface water level.
-Immature shoebills abandon nesting sites which increased in the surface water level whereas adult shoebills abandon nesting sites which decreased in surface water level.
-It is suggested that both adult and immature shoebills prefer nesting sites with similar surface water levels.
-Exceptionally for a bird this large, the shoebill often stands and perches on floating vegetation, making them appear somewhat like a giant jacana, although the similarly sized and occasionally sympatric Goliath heron (Ardea goliath) is also known to stand on aquatic vegetation.
-Shoebills, being solitary, forage at 20 m or more from one another even where relatively densely populated.
+Immature shoebills abandon nesting sites, which increased in the surface water level, whereas adult shoebills abandon nesting sites with decreases in surface water level.
+Both adult and immature shoebills are thought to prefer nesting sites with similar surface water levels.

+Exceptionally for a bird this large, the shoebill often stands and perches on floating vegetation, making it appear somewhat like a giant jacana, although the similarly sized and occasionally sympatric Goliath heron (Ardea goliath) is also known to stand on aquatic vegetation.
+The shoebill, being solitary, forages at 20 m or more from one another even where relatively densely populated.
 This species stalks its prey patiently, in a slow and lurking fashion.
 While hunting, the shoebill strides very slowly and is frequently motionless.
 Unlike some other large waders, this species hunts entirely using vision and is not known to engage in tactile hunting.
-When prey is spotted, it launches a quick violent strike.
-However, depending on the size of the prey, handling time after the strike can exceed 10 minutes.
+When prey is spotted, it launches a quick, violent strike, but depending on the size of the prey, handling time after the strike can exceed 10 minutes.
 Around 60% of strikes yield prey.
-Frequently water and vegetation is snatched up during the strike and is spilled out from the edges of the mandibles.
-The activity of hippopotamus may inadvertently benefit the shoebill, as submerged hippos occasionally force fish to the surface.
+Frequently, water and vegetation are snatched up during the strike and spilled out from the edges of the mandibles.
+The activity of hippopotamuses may inadvertently benefit the shoebill, as submerged hippos occasionally force fish to the surface.